-16.2.1 In all grades this revised target is to be calculated using the current DLS method.
+This revised target is to be calculated using the current DLS method.
 The target set will always be a whole number and one run less will constitute a Tie.

-If the innings of the side batting second is suspended (with at least 15 overs completed) and it is not possible for the match to be resumed, the match will be decided by comparison with the DLS 'Par Score' determined at the instant of the suspension by the DLS method.
+If the innings of the side batting second is suspended (with at least 15 overs completed) and it is not possible for the match to be resumed, the match will be decided by comparison with the DLS 'Par Score' determined at the instant of the suspension of the innings by the DLS method.